 Joel Kirk is a composer studying for a PhD at SUNY Buffalo under David Felder.
+He also teaches undergraduate music theory at SUNY Buffalo alongside his PhD studies.
 He previously studied at the University of Huddersfield under Aaron Cassidy.
-Ensembles he has worked with include The Arditti Quartet, ELISION, loadbang, Yarn/Wire, line upon line percussion, the SEM Ensemble, and the Moreau-Van Tuinen Duo.
+Joel has worked with ensembles such as The Arditti Quartet, ELISION, loadbang, Yarn/Wire, line upon line percussion, the SEM Ensemble, and the Moreau-VanTuinen Duo.
 At the end of his studies at Huddersfield, he received the J Wood & Sons Prize for acoustic composition and the Crabtree Prize for all-around achievement.
-He was selected for the SEM Ensemble’s 2018 Emerging Composers Workshop with Petr Kótik, and his paper “Initial approaches to idiomatic contemporary writing for a musical instrument: discovering methods of practice-based research” was published in the Fields 2018 issue.
+Joel was selected for the SEM Ensemble’s 2018 Emerging Composers Workshop with Petr Kótik.
+He has also attended masterclasses with Marcos Balter and Ann Cleare.
+His paper “Initial Approaches to Idiomatic Contemporary Writing for a Musical Instrument: Discovering Methods of Practice-Based Research” was published in the Fields 2018 issue.

 Joel's interest in composition stems from the social anxieties associated with having a speech impediment as a child and living as an openly gay man in today’s still somewhat polarized society.
 He is primarily interested in anxiety, irritation, awkwardness and the grotesque/macabre as key points of inspiration for imagining, creating, and developing material.
 Ranging from the highly mechanical to the extremely untethered, his pieces occupy floating, ethereal sound-worlds where performers must work together to urgently negotiate their way through dense clouds of uncertain activity.